noemaresearch/engineering-service-hub/QUICKSTART.md

     ```

 3.  **Log in to Pulumi**:
     Follow the prompts to log in to your desired Pulumi backend.
 For local state, you can use `pulumi login --local`.

-For a GCS backend, use `pulumi login gs://<your-pulumi-state-bucket>`.
+    **To use the GCS backend you just created, run:**
+    ```bash
+    pulumi login gs://global-pulumi-state-bucket
+    ```

 ## Step 5: Deploy the Hub Infrastructure